BBX Capital Corporation – Consensus Indicates Potential 138.6% Upside

-BBX Capital Corporation with ticker code (BBX) now have 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘None’.
-The range between the high target price and low target price is between 35 and 32 with the average target price sitting at 33.5.
-Given that the stocks previous close was at 14.04 this now indicates there is a potential upside of 138.6%.
-The 50 day MA is 12.82 and the 200 moving average now moves to 11.88.
+BBX Capital Corporation with ticker code (BBX) have now 2 analysts in total covering the stock.
+The consensus rating is ‘None’.
+The range between the high target price and low target price is between 35 and 32 with a mean TP of 33.5.
+Given that the stocks previous close was at 14.04 this would indicate that there is a potential upside of 138.6%.
+There is a 50 day moving average of 12.5 and the 200 day moving average is 11.87.
 The market capitalisation for the company is $260m.
 Find out more information at: 0

 0